cjmartin/launchcalendar.org/_posts/2025-04-29-firefly-alpha-lockheed-martin-lm400-satellite-bus.md

     video_id: o35dNjHwWuc
 images: []
 ---
-Firefly Aerospace’s sixth Alpha rocket flight, FLTA006 'Message In A Booster', lifted off April 29, 2025 at 13:37 UTC from SLC-2W, Vandenberg SFB, carrying Lockheed Martin’s LM400 Pathfinder tech demonstration satellite—the Alpha’s largest payload to date.
-Despite weather and range delays, the vehicle progressed through stage separation, but a nozzle failure on the Lightning upper stage engine caused a loss of thrust.
-As a result, the payload did not reach orbit and safely impacted the Pacific Ocean near Antarctica.
-The FAA grounded Alpha pending a mishap investigation, while Firefly and Lockheed Martin continue pursuing rapid launch advancements.
+On April 29, 2025 at 13:37 UTC, Firefly Aerospace’s sixth Alpha rocket flight, FLTA006 'Message In A Booster', lifted off from SLC-2W, Vandenberg SFB, carrying Lockheed Martin’s LM400 Pathfinder tech demonstration satellite—the Alpha’s largest payload to date and the first under a new multi-launch partnership.
+Although the launch initially progressed as planned, a mishap occurred during stage separation when the Lightning upper stage engine suffered a nozzle failure, leading to a loss of thrust and a failure to reach orbit.
+The vehicle and payload safely impacted the Pacific Ocean near Antarctica.
+The FAA subsequently grounded Alpha pending a formal mishap investigation, as Firefly and Lockheed Martin continue pursuing rapid launch advancements.